EmmanuelEzenwere/AIND-AIprojects/AIND-Planning-master/README.md

-# Implement a Planning Search
+# Implement a Planning and Search AI

 ## Synopsis